 Vaginal pH is an important marker of gynecological health.
 When it’s in balance, pH supports a healthy vaginal microbiome.
 When it’s out of balance, you might notice annoying problems like itching, irritation, and vaginal infections.
 Soaps, diet changes, normal hormone fluctuations, and even tampons can disrupt your pH balance.
-Here’s what you need to know about vaginal pH, how tampons can mess with it, and how you can keep yours healthy.
+Here’s what you need to know about vaginal pH and period products, as well as how tampons can mess with it, and how you can keep yours healthy.

 What is Vaginal pH?